-The British army could soon include a huge number of robots to help it fight its battles.
+The British army could soon include a huge number of robots to help the country fight its battles.

-While it’s unlikely to feature a cavalry of autonomous gun-toting androids that look as if it’s just broken free from a sci-fi movie set, an array of robots large and small could be incorporated into the army to help it with various operations on the battlefield.
+While battalions are unlikely to feature a cavalry of autonomous gun-toting androids that look as if they’ve just broken free from a sci-fi movie set, an array of robots large and small could be incorporated into the army to help it with various operations on the battlefield.

 In comments on Sky News reported by the Guardian on Sunday, November 8, General Sir Nick Carter, chief of the U.K.’s armed forces, said an army that’s “designed for the 2030s” could feature a significant number of autonomous or remotely controlled machines, adding, “I suspect we could have an army of 120,000, of which 30,000 might be robots.”